EST-Ben/codexrepos/LOCAL_DEV.md

 Both scripts set `PYTHONPATH`, ensure the upload directory exists, and start Uvicorn bound to `http://0.0.0.0:8000` so phones on the LAN can reach it.

+The backend automatically reads environment variables from your shell.
+Copy `.env` to `.env.local` and tweak values (e.g., `UPLOAD_DIR`) if you prefer to keep local overrides out of source control.

-## 3. Start the Expo app in LAN mode
+## 3. Start the Expo app in LAN mode (Expo Go)

-The Expo launchers automatically pin the API base URL via `EXPO_PUBLIC_API_URL` and clear caches to avoid stale manifests:
+The Expo launchers automatically pin the API base URL via `EXPO_PUBLIC_API_URL` and clear caches to avoid stale manifests.
+Use this path when testing with **Expo Go** on an iPad or phone that shares the same Wi-Fi network:

 ```powershell
 # PowerShell